bcoles/kasld/docs/architecture.md

 ### Three layers

-- **Observations** — the collected results plus scalar system facts (kernel image size, MemTotal, physical-address bits, …), gathered into an evidence set.
+- **Observations** — the evidence set, in three kinds: address results; *scalar system facts* (kernel image size, MemTotal, physical-address bits, …); and *direct constraints*, an inequality bound on a named quantity that a component computed but cannot state as a located address.
+A `perf` sample taken below `_text` is the worked case: it bounds the text base from below while being no address in the text region.
+Because a constraint is not an address, the anchor rules — which gate on the address kind — never read one, so a sub-`_text` bound cannot be misread as a text anchor.
 - **Rules** (`../src/rules/*.c`) — roughly 90 pure functions that read the evidence and
   the current estimates and emit *constraints* (`>=`, `<=`, `=`, alignment, membership, exclusion) or *verdicts* (invalidate a result) on the quantities.